MicrosoftDocs/winrt-api/windows.applicationmodel.appextensions/appextensioncatalog_requestremovepackageasync_996140883.md

 ## -remarks

 The user is prompted to allow or deny the package removal.
 You can only remove packages that contain extensions found in the **AppExtensionCatalog** instance you make the call from.
+See [AppExtensionCatalog.Open](appextensioncatalog_open_1320339374.md) for more details.

+Extensions are scoped by the `<uap3:AppExtension Name=...>` defined in the extension's Package.appxmanifest file.
+For a packaged app to see and enumerate app extensions, it must meet at least one of the following criteria:

+- Run as MediumIL (or higher)
+- Run in an AppContainer and declare a matching `<uap3:AppExtensionHost>`
+- Run in an AppContainer and have the **packageQuery** capability

 The unit of deployment for [AppExtensions](appextension.md) is the [Package](/uwp/api/windows.applicationmodel.package).
 You cannot remove **AppExtensions**; you can only remove **Packages**. **Packages** may contain multiple **AppExtensions**.